 I refused to get out of the hospital bed, as that was the only place that seemed safe to me.
 I brought my own Clorox wipes in my overnight bag to ensure that I could wipe down everything in my maternity room.

 This definitely made all of the nurses a little curious.
 I think they thought my hormones had taken over my rational thought process, so to be safe, they told me multiple times that I could not use the Clorox wipes, you know, the ones soaked with bleach, on the baby, something I still laugh about now, as I chase my toddler around with baby wipes when he refuses to get his diaper changed.

 The toddler years have taught me many things, but one of the most important is that you can’t focus on germs when dealing with children.
 They are germ buckets, plain and simple.
 You can’t stop a toddler from putting everything in their mouth, no matter how good you are at defense.

-Even now, Riley who is four and knows not to put things in her mouth came in from the playground the other day with a tiny balloon between her lips.
+Even now, Riley, who is 4 and knows not to put things in her mouth, came in from the playground the other day with a tiny balloon between her lips.
 The balloon was white and had a small band around it.
-I of course, leaped to the conclusion that this balloon had been used to carry drugs.
+I, of course, leaped to the conclusion that this balloon had been used to carry drugs.
 See how that worst-case scenario just slips in?
-Don’t worry, it wasn’t a heroin balloon, just a water balloon from a summertime activity one of the teachers did earlier in the day.
+Don’t worry; it wasn’t a heroin balloon, just a water balloon from a summertime activity one of the teachers did earlier in the day.

 Don’t suffer alone.
 None of us get out of this life alive.
 Tomorrow isn’t promised, so enjoy today.
 There will always be things to worry about, like what to make for dinner.
 Don’t add to the madness by spending time worrying about the things you can’t control.